More than 500 people attend Women's March in Idaho Falls - East Idaho News

 The Women’s March in Idaho Falls was organized as a sister march to the Women’s March on Washington that took place earlier Saturday.
 Similar marches were organized throughout Idaho and across the country.

-An estimated 1,200 people marched in Pocatello, according to the Idaho State Journal, and some 5,000 in Boise.
+An estimated 1,200 people marched in Pocatello, according to the Idaho State Journal, several hundred marched in Driggs and some 5,000 in Boise.

 “It’s very exciting to see this kind of turnout, especially in a place like Idaho Falls,” said Miranda Marquit, the co-organizer of the event.